dunguyenn/StreamloWebservice/README.md

 2. Run "mongod" to start the mongodb daemon
 3. Install nodejs / v5.0^ (and greater) (https://nodejs.org/en/)
 4. Navigate to downloaded repository directory in CLI
-5. Edit ".env.example" file and set mongodb connection string, then rename it to ".env"
+5. Rename ".env.example" to ".env" and change the placeholder values to suit your machines environment.
 6. Run “npm install”
 7. Run "npm install -g gulp"
 8. Run "gulp"